Dr Jeff Scheible

 - Visual culture of digital media

-- American film and media
+- American cinema and culture

 - Digital Shift: The Cultural Logic of Punctuation (University of Minnesota Press, 2015)